Coutts/Ross International Airport

-Coutts/Ross International Airport is located 0.5 NM west of Coutts, Alberta, Canada and 0.1 NM west of Sweet Grass, Montana, United States.
+Coutts/Ross International Airport is located 0.5 NM west of Coutts, Alberta, Canada, and 0.1 NM west of Sweet Grass, Montana, United States.

 Ross International Airport is owned by the U.S. state of Montana and is operated by the Montana Aeronautics Division.
 Its runway is located on the Canada–US border.

 The airport is one of five airports that straddle the Canada–US border.
 The others are Avey Field State Airport, Whetstone International Airport, International Peace Garden Airport, and Coronach/Scobey Border Station Airport.

-The airport is classified as an airport of entry by Nav Canada and is staffed by the Canada Border Services Agency (CBSA).
-CBSA officers at this airport can handle general aviation aircraft only, with no more than 15 passengers.
+The airport is classified as an airport of entry by Nav Canada and is staffed by the Canada Border Services Agency (CBSA), whose officers at this airport can handle general aviation aircraft only, with no more than 15 passengers.

 Facilities and aircraft

 The airport covers an area of 20 acre at an elevation of 3552 ft above mean sea level.
 It has one runway designated 7/25 with a turf surface measuring 2900 by 80 ft.
 For the 12-month period ending August 23, 2008, the airport had 25 general aviation aircraft operations, an average of 2 per month.